sbrenomartins/sbrenomartins/README.md

 <br />

-I am a full-stack .NET, Ruby and React developer, tech lead, bachelor in informartion systems, father and geek.
+I am a full-stack .NET and React developer, tech lead, bachelor in informartion systems, father and geek.

 <br />